 Class C drugs are clearly not a safe choice during pregnancy.
 Does it make logical sense then for a woman to follow the recommendation of her doctor and receive the Tdap despite the clear risks to her baby?

-The decision whether or not to accept the doctor’s recommendation and receive Tdap despite the potential risks to the fetus essentially boils down to one thing:
+The decision whether or not to accept the doctor’s recommendation and receive vaccination with Tdap despite the potential risks to the fetus essentially boils down to one thing:

-Is Tdap really effective at preventing whooping cough?
+Is the Tdap vaccine really effective at preventing whooping cough?

 The answer to this critical question is a resounding NO as attempts to prevent infants from getting pertussis via vaccination have failed despite a big push to immunize mothers and everyone who will potentially be in contact with the baby after birth, a strategy known as “cocooning”.